Yogurt Flatbread

 - Transfer the dough to a lightly floured surface and knead by hand for 5 minutes until the dough feels smooth, but some bumps are ok.

-- Divide the dough into 4 equal pieces and wrap each in plastic wrap.
-Store at room temperature for 20 minutes to allow the dough to rest.
+- Divide the dough into 4 equal pieces, roll into a ball.
+Press the plastic wrap on the smooth part of the dough, wrap tightly and press one more time.
+Keep at room temperature for 20 minutes to allow the dough to rest.

-- Heat a cast iron skillet on medium high heat.
-Add olive oil or butter and cook the flatbreads one at a time for about 2-3 minutes per side until the bread is puffed and parts of it become golden brown.
+- Heat a cast iron skillet on medium-low heat.
+Spray the skillet with cooking spray, and add a flatbread.
+Allow it to cook for 2-3 minutes until the bread is puffed and parts of it become golden brown.
+Flip and cook for 2 more minutes on the other side.
+Repeat with the remaining flatbread.

 - Serve with homemade labneh, olives, tomatoes and cucumbers, if desired.